40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 2. Haleakalā Bike Tour

-The Haleakalā National Park sunrise bicycle tour is easily one of the best things to do on Maui for a few reasons.
+The Haleakalā National Park sunrise bicycle tour is easily one of the best things to do on Maui, and I say this for a few reasons.

-First, a number of operators on Maui have a relationship with the National Park that allows them to bypass the highly competitive advanced permit reservation system in order to drive up Haleakalā for sunrise.
+First, a number of operators on Maui have a relationship with the National Park that allows them to bypass the highly-competitive advanced reservation system in order to drive up Haleakalā for sunrise.
 This means that by booking a bike tour at sunrise on Haleakalā, you will have the best of both experiences hassle-free!

-Second, one of the best things to do within Haleakalā National Park is to simply drive the Haleakalā Hwy up to the summit.
-That being said, there’s truly nothing quite like enjoying an all downhill bike ride from the cold alpine summit of Haleakalā to central Maui on the windy switchbacks of this stunningly scenic drive!
+Second, one of the best things to do within Haleakalā National Park is to simply drive the Haleakalā Highway up to the summit.
+That being said, there’s truly nothing quite like enjoying an all-downhill bike ride from the cold alpine summit of Haleakalā to upcountry Maui on the windy switchbacks of this stunning scenic drive!

 3. Makamakaʻole Falls Trail (13 Crossings)